 This way both activities will be connected with each other, and you can move them forward or backward while maintaining the desired sequence.

 Now you have created your first project schedule.
 Congratulations!

 Finally, we want to share a few more tips on project scheduling.

 - Availability of resources: This is obvious.
-You can’t schedule work on a day or week where your team member in charge is on holiday or busy with other work.
-Same goes for resources like machines or tools that may not be available every day.
+You can’t schedule work on a day or week when your team member in charge is on holiday or busy with other work.
+The same goes for resources like machines or tools that may not be available every day.

 - Events on the corporate calendar: Every company has its own calendar with company-specific events.
 These can be trade shows, business forecasting workshops but also recurring activities like monthly closing in accounting.
 Some of your activities may conflict with these events, so it’s better to check your company’s calendar and plan your activities around company-specific events.